mertonuryildirim/hepsiburada-case-study-node/README.md

-# Hepsiburada case study node.js server is using for listing & filtering products.
+# Hepsiburada Case Study Node.js Server is using for listing & filtering products.

+Hepsiburada Case Study Node.js Server is using for listing & filtering products.

 ## DOCUMENTATION OF THE PROJECT